solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 istioctl version
 ```

 2. Install Istio to each of the remote clusters.
+If you're using local Kubernetes clusters on a Mac M1 or M2, use [these ARM instructions](problems-istio-arm.md) instead.

 ```sh
 kubectl create namespace istio-gateways --context $CLUSTER1